precisITy/activity-api-demo/README.md

 ## Intro

-The REST API is specified using Open API and the service is based on Spring Boot has partially been generated using Swagger.
+The REST API is specified using Open API and the service is based on Spring Boot.
+It is partially generated using Swagger.
 The core class of the REST API is called "ActivityApiController".

 The backend operates with a H2 database for storing the data.
 Note that the data is NOT removed from the database when the service is stopped or restarted.
 The database is a file saved in a folder called "database" (either created within the project, if executed within the IDE, or next to the JAR).